MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 Studies show that 70 percent of Americans don't use their paid time off.
 Taking time off work helps reduce stress and burnout, and improve work-life balance and overall wellbeing.

-The Insights checklist gives you the peace of mind by helping you schedule time to get everything done before you go and to catch up on anything you missed while you were away.
+This Insights checklist gives you peace of mind by helping you schedule time to get everything done before you go and to catch up on anything you missed while you were away.
 This single tool can help you:

 * Resolve all your meetings in one place with a custom message about your scheduled time off.
 * Compose your auto-reply messages and notify your team about your planned time off.
 * Schedule focus time to wrap up tasks before you go and to catch up on work when you get back.

 You can plan your schedule with these planning options all at one time or individually as you get closer to the date.
 You can also come back at any time and change details before you go.
 Insights will track your progress and update what's done or not as you plan.
-For example, this shows only the first task as done:

 ![Insights plan your time away task list](../../images/mya/use/insights-time-away.png)

 **To view and use the Plan your time away**

 1. If Insights isn't shown, select the **Insights** icon on your Outlook **Home** ribbon.
-2. In the **Insights** pane, select **Plan your time away** to see a checklist of tasks you can do before your scheduled time off:
+2. In the **Insights** pane, select **Plan your time away** to see a checklist of tasks you can do before you go:

    * **Update your calendar** - Select **Start** and **End dates** for when you will be out of office, and then select **Schedule**, which will set up an Out-Of-Office appointment on your calendar for the selected dates.